 I like the premise for this one, and it sounds like it could be a really strong, dark story.
 My biggest concern are the last two sentences.
 Whether it's pitches or full query letters, in my experience questions are a bad idea.
 I'd like it better if the last two sentences were definite statements, something like, "Sarah has to decide how far she'll go to bring her fractured family together--and realize that Ed's not the only one who needs saving."
 It gives the ending a strong punch.

 The main conflict here is definitely Sarah trying to keep her family together.
 And I realize there isn't a whole lot more room to work with, but I feel like some things here are too vague--the dark family secret, for example, or the means she uses to keep her family together.
 Right now I understand her situation and motivations, but I really want to feel something for her.
 And I think knowing just one or two of those details would help on that front.

 This sounds like such a great premise.
 Good luck with the contest!

 Don't forget to leave your thoughts/critique in the comments!

 Francesca is a YA writer represented by Louise Fury.
 She writes about crazy people, pirates, skysurfing, aliens, underwater prisons, and nightmare hunting.
-Her debut novel, Ask Again Later, is coming from Greenwillow/HarperCollins.
+Her debut novel, Made You Up, is coming from Greenwillow/HarperCollins.